 Another from mom’s recipe collection, these Savory Beef Roll Ups are beyond delicious and so simple to make.
 Loaded with herb cheese, prosciutto and a sauce to die for, all made in the Instant Pot for fork tender deliciousness!

 Another from mom’s recipe collection and a favorite of mine.
 The original recipe for these Savory Beef Roll Ups used flank steak, but I like to use thin round steak.
-Pounded out thin, spread with an herb cheese paste, piece of prosciutto and rolled – so delicious.
+Pounded out thin, spread with an herb cheese paste, lemon zest, piece of prosciutto and rolled – these are so delicious.

 I love recipes that bring back memories, either from my mom’s cooking, like this one here, or a night out celebrating, a certain party or occasion.
 Food brings us all closer and is a perfect way to share.

 This recipe is no exception and one I like from my mom that I switched up a little.
 I use pounded thin top round instead of flank.
 Back in the day flank was super inexpensive and today it is getting up there in cost, besides I like to grill it myself.
 This uses those little “breakfast steaks” as they are often called here in the States.
 Top round steak that is cut thin and pounded works perfectly.

 A tasty herb and cheese paste get a kiss of lemon zest and a nice salty piece of prosciutto.
 Al this is rolled up and secured with toothpicks.

 Feel free to use thin cut bacon if you like, I do if prosciutto is not on hand, works perfectly, too.

 Then a dusting in flour and a nice pan sear to caramelize and seal it all for a slow braise stovetop or, like here an updated method using my favorite kitchen tool, my Instant Pot.
 The Instant Pot is a fantastic pressure cooker, slow cooker, rice cooker with 4 other options I have not even tried yet!

 This is simply melt in your mouth delicious!